remykarem/remykarem.github.io/books-src/networking-book/src/cloud-topology.md

 An Elastic Network Interface is associated with an instance.
 More than one ENIs can be attached to an instance.

+An ENI is automatically created for every EC2 instance.

 ## WAF

 ...

+## VPC endpoint